Fund Your Future with Financial Aid

 Understanding The Student Aid Report (SAR)

 Your Student Aid Report summarizes the information you submitted when you filed the FAFSA and indicates your Expected Family Contribution (EFC).
 If you've filed the FAFSA electronically, you'll receive an e-mail with a secure link for online access to your Student Aid Report.
 After receiving your Student Aid Report check it for errors.
 The Estimated Family Contribution (EFC) listed on your Student Aid Report will determine the amount of financial aid you may be eligible to receive.

 Submitting additional documents, if needed, to complete your FAFSA

 During the Financial Aid Process, there are many times when additional information may be required to complete an application for Federal Student Aid.
 When SNHU receives your FAFSA information, we will review it and contact you for any additional information that we may need to review.
 Please respond promptly to any request from SNHU for additional documentation.

 The U.S. Department of Education selects approximately 1/3 of all financial aid applicants for verification.
 SNHU is required by the Department of Education to request certain documents that ensure the accuracy of selected students FAFSA.

-If your account is missing information or was selected for verification, SNHU will send an e-mail to you outlining missing information/requirements that may be preventing financial aid from being awarded or disbursed.
+If your account is missing information or was selected for verification, SNHU will send an e-mail to you outlining missing information/requirements that may be preventing financial aid from being offered or disbursed.
 Please respond in a timely manner to allow for the offering and release of any financial aid that you may be eligible to receive.
 Financial aid offers will not be created until this process is complete.

 Reviewing & Understanding Your Financial Aid Offer

 When we receive your FAFSA from the Department of Education, we evaluate your eligibility for federal, state, and institutional aid programs.